 Recognition helps to maintain a good employer-employee relationship.
 Although it’s easy to focus on errors, we need to think about saying thank you and highlighting people’s good initiatives.
 Don’t hesitate to give your employees recognition and guide your managers to do the same.
 This can be done through simple language on a daily basis, but also through dedicated events.
-At Sagarmatha, for example, we can help you organise an award ceremony to showcase your employees’ talents and show them your recognition.
+At Sagarmatha, for example, we can help you set up a recognition programm and an award ceremony to showcase your employees’ talents and show them your recognition.

 Sagarmatha’s tailor-made solutions

 At Sagarmatha, we’re convinced that a large part of a company’s potential is down to the employee experience.
-So we support companies in creating a symmetry of attention between the experiences of their clients and the experiences of their staff.
+So we support companies in bringing CX (Customer Experience) and EX (Employee Experience) together.